Charlottesville car attack: Biography

 Fields threatened his mother with violence on multiple occasions.
 In November 2010, she locked herself in a bathroom, afraid of her son.
-Fields's mother reported to the police that he had threatened to beat her, took her phone, struck her head, and put his hands over her mouth after she told him to stop playing video games.
+She told the police that he took her phone, struck her head, put his hands over her mouth, and threatened to beat her after she told him to stop playing video games.

 In February 2011, Fields's mother reported to the police at 5:20 a.m. that he had not come home; she said that he was wearing a T-shirt and shorts.
 Two hours later, she reported to the police that Fields "was home and acting lethargic;" he threatened to run away "if police came to the condo."
 In October 2011, Fields threatened her with a 12 inch knife; she called the police the next day to say that her son had been "very threatening" toward her and that she was scared and did not feel in control of the situation because she was in a wheelchair.
 In November 2011, Fields spat in his mother's face and threatened her, and a woman requested that the police help Fields's mother get him to a hospital for assessment; the log for the call reads, "Mom is scared he is going to become violent here."
 Fields was subsequently arrested and held in juvenile detention.

-When he was a senior in high school, Fields applied to join the army, and Derek Weimer, Fields's history teacher and a former Ohio National Guard officer, helped him because Weimer believed that the military "would expose Fields to people of different races and backgrounds and help him dispel his white supremacist views."
+When he was a senior in high school, Fields applied to join the U.S. Army.
+Weimer, his history teacher and a former Ohio National Guard officer, helped him because Weimer believed that the military "would expose Fields to people of different races and backgrounds and help him dispel his white supremacist views."
 Fields was eventually rejected, which Weimer called a "big blow."

 Fields graduated from Randall K. Cooper High School in 2015.

 Fields entered the Army on August 18, 2015, and was released from active duty "due to a failure to meet training standards" on December 11 the same year.
 Army spokeswoman Lt.
 Col. Jennifer Johnson said that Fields "was never awarded a military occupational skill nor was he assigned to a unit outside of basic training."
 Weimer lost contact with Fields after he had graduated and was "surprised" when he heard that Fields had managed to enlist in the army.

 Fields purchased his first car, the 2010 Dodge Challenger used in the attack, from a car dealership in Florence, Kentucky, in June 2015.
-The car was last registered in Ohio, and Fields updated its title in Maumee, Ohio in July 2015.
-The Cincinnati Enquirer reported that, according to local court records, he was cited for expired or unlawful license plates by the Maumee police in May 2017.
+The car was last registered in Ohio, and Fields updated its title in Maumee, Ohio, in July 2015.
+In May 2017, local court records show, the Maumee police cited him for expired or unlawful license plates.